CiscoIOx/modbus_collector_python/README.md

+# Modbus Application
+## Overview
-# Modbus Application to acquire data from modbus gateway and push to a cloud visualizer
+Modbus application demonstrates how to acquire data from modbus slave and push to a cloud visualizer like freeboard.io.
+This app is built in dockerized development environment and it follows various development concepts recommended for IOx apps.
+Complete guide to IOx app development concepts can be found [here] (https://developer.cisco.com/media/iox-dev-guide-11-28-16/concepts/app-concepts/)

 ## App development concepts